a-kerley/AKSurroundDelay/README.md

 3. **Add the Plugin**
    - Click on an insert slot in the channel strip
-   - Navigate to: Audio Units → YourCompany → Surround Delay
+   - Navigate to: Audio Units → ClipPoint → Surround Delay
    - The plugin should appear with a dark gradient background and "Surround Delay" title

 4. **Verify Audio Pass-Through**